prismskylabs/pycounters/README.txt

-A python based manual instrumentation library, designed to measure performance of a production system.

-The python equivalent to Windows' Performance Counters.
+PyCounters is a light weight library to monitor performance and events in production systems.